amungos831/data-analysis-python-projects/demographic-data-analyzer-fcc/README.md

 Use the starter code in the file `demographic_data_anaylizer`.
 Update the code so all variables set to "None" are set to the appropriate calculation or code.
 Round all decimals to the nearest tenth.

-Unit tests are written for you under `test_module.py`.
+The unit tests for this project are in `test_module.py`.
+We imported the tests from `test_module.py` to `main.py` for your convenience.

 ### Development

-For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.
+Write your code in `demographic_data_analyzer.py`.
+For development, you can use `main.py` to test your code.

 ### Dataset Source